ImBenni/workflow-assignment/README.md

 Installing Prettier

-    npm install --save-dev prettier
+    npm install prettier --save-dev

 Installing ESlint

-    npm install eslint --save-dev
+    npm install eslint--save-dev

-Setting up ESLint, This will create a .eslintrc file that holds all the rules that eslint will follow.
+Next, we need to initialise ESLint.
+This will create a .eslintrc file in your project folder that contains the rules that ESLint will use:

     npx eslint --init